XRechnung: No longer paper invoices

 Austrian Suppliers must switch

-Effective 18 April 2020, German local authorities and state governments are legally required to accept electronic invoices from their suppliers.
+Since 18 April 2020, German local authorities and state governments are legally required to accept electronic invoices from their suppliers.
 On the federal level, this is already the case.
 For the supplier side, the phase of voluntary electronic invoicing will soon be over.
-“Austrian businesses should now make sure they get technical access to the new electronic XRechnung system, or else the German federal government will no longer accept their invoices after 27 November 2020*,” said Gerd Marlovits, the CEO of EDITEL, Austria’s leading service provider for Electronic Data Interchange (EDI).
+“Austrian businesses should now make sure they get technical access to the new electronic XRechnung system, or else the German federal government will no longer accept their invoices,” said Gerd Marlovits, the CEO of EDITEL, Austria’s leading service provider for Electronic Data Interchange (EDI).

 EU directive 2014/55/EU requires all public clients or concessionaires to accept and process electronic invoices.
 While this directive dates to 2014, some member states are only now gradually transposing it into national law.
 The German authorities’ strict requirements are thus not related to the fight against the Covid-19 virus.
 But it comes at a convenient time because paper invoices oftentimes go through many different hands, making them ever less popular.
 In addition, switching to e-invoices offers quite a few advantages.
 “The use of e-invoices reduces the room for error and also involves less work and paper.
 Ultimately, they help save money and considerably decrease the environmental impact,” said Gerd Marlovits, CEO of the internationally active Viennese EDI service provider.